trebeljahr/trebeljahr.com/_booknotes/7-habits-of-highly-effective-people.md

 > This new level of thinking is what The 7 Habits of Highly Effective People is about.
 It's a principle-centered, character-based, "inside-out" approach to personal and interpersonal effectiveness.

-— Steven Covey

 Inside out means, that one has to start within oneself to get lasting beneficial changes, not only somewhere within oneself but in the deepest layer, the one of our character.
 Building a character has to come first.
 And it is not a quick fix.
 Inside-Out is a paradigm shift.

-> We must not cease from exploration and the end of all our exploring will be to arrive where we began and to know the place for the first time. - T.S.
+> We must not cease from exploration and the end of all our exploring will be to arrive where we began and to know the place for the first time.

+— T.S.
 Eliot

-— Steven Covey

 > We are what we repeatedly do.
-Excellence, then, is not an act, but a habit. - Aristotle
+Excellence, then, is not an act, but a habit.

-— Steven Covey
+— Aristotle

 > Our character, basically, is a composite of habits.

-— Steven Covey

 > Sow a thought, reap an action; sow an action, reap a habit; so a habit reap a character; sow a character, reap a destiny"

-— Steven Covey

 In a way habits are what a character is.
 And a character is who we are, a bundle of neural networks reacting in particular ways to outside stimuli.
 Then changing those ways is what we call changing our habits, basically making it more or less likely to do certain things under certain circumstances.
 And the more we follow these input -> output mappings the stronger they get, until they become automatic and our character has changed.
 We became a different person, because our minds have changed forever in the way they are wired.